Recurrent non-Hodgkin lymphoma

 - Unexplained weight loss

-- Abdominal pain or swelling or feeling full
+- Abdominal pain or swelling or a full feeling

 - Skin rash or itchy skin (pruritus)